ProlificBlueprint/angular-4-advanced-routing/README.md

 ```
 #### How Do We Track The Current SuperHero ?

-Servces to the rescue!
+Services to the rescue!
 This mini app has a service named hero.service.
-This service keeps trackof two variables this.hero and this.attr.
+This service keeps track of two variables this.hero and this.attr.
 Both of these variable are initialized and manipulated through the service.
-When we need to know the current value we simple call the service which has kept track of all of the changes and just sends back the value.
+When we need to know the current value we simple call the service which has kept track of all of the changes and just sends back the current value.

 ```